vendia/blog/posts/2022-02-03-lean-app-part-1.md

 ### Next post – Lean Apps Part 2: The Elements of a Lean App

-In the [Part 2 ](Vendia.net/blog/lean-app-part-2)of [this series](vendia.net/blog/lean-app), we turn our gaze from the past to the future, to see what these learnings tell us about the future of software development.
+In the Part 2 (coming soon!)of [this series](https://www.vendia.net/blog/lean-app), we turn our gaze from the past to the future, to see what these learnings tell us about the future of software development.

 ### Get the whitepaper

-If you don’t want to flip through four separate posts, you can download the full white paper [here](vendia.net/lean-app).
+If you don’t want to flip through four separate posts, you can download the full white paper [here](https://www.vendia.net/resources/lean-apps).

 ### Build a lean app